0xBEEFCAF3/munstr/README.md

 ### Completing an end-to-end test

 1. Start the coordinator
-2. In a separate terminal window, start a signer.
-Execute the "new wallet" command.
+2. In a separate terminal window, start a signer (Signer1) and use the `--key_seed` option to set a seed for the key, and the `--nonce_seed` option to set the nonce seed (must be an integer).
+Example: `./start_signer.py --key_seed=key0 --nonce_seed=256`
+3. Signer1: Execute the "new wallet" command.
 When prompted to specify a quorum, enter "2".
 Take note of the wallet ID that is returned.
-3. In a separate terminal window, start a second signer with the `--wallet_id` flag set to the wallet ID that was returned in the previous step.
+4. In a separate terminal window, start a second signer (Signer2) with the `--wallet_id` flag set to the wallet ID that was returned in the previous step.
+Example: `./start_signer.py --key_seed=key1 --nonce_seed=256 --wallet_id=527f0dee-8b2a-45a1-87c6-98e9b6f642f7`
-4. Have each signer send keys to the coordinator (`send pk` command)
+5. Have each signer send keys to the coordinator (`send pk` command)
-5. Have each signer get an address from the coordinator (`address`).
+6. Have each signer get an address from the coordinator (`address`).
 Confirm that the addresses are the same.
 This address corresponds to an aggregate pubkey that combines the keys of each signer.
-6. Outside of Munstr, fund the address.
+7. Outside of Munstr, fund the address.
-7. Have one signer initiate a spend by using the `spend` command.
+8. Have one signer initiate a spend by using the `spend` command.
-8. Execute the `sign` command from each of the signers.
+9. Execute the `sign` command from each of the signers.
 After all signers have provided nonces, the coordinator will return the aggregate nonce, and the signers will be prompted to provide a partial signature.
 The coordinator will then aggregate the signatures and provide a raw hex transaction that is ready for broadcast!

 ## Demo
 [![Munstr Demo](https://img.youtube.com/vi/9AhzEatrZbg/0.jpg)](https://www.youtube.com/watch?v=9AhzEatrZbg)